pavoldanis/este/Readme.md

 Este.js is full-fledged development stack for building robust web apps, streamlined for the developer user experience.
 It contains well-documented, thoroughly tested JavaScript framework, written in statically-typed CoffeeScript.
 This allows you to write powerful and efficient code for browsers and mobile devices.

+Try `node run app`, it's awesome.
+One console output for everything.
+Something like LiveReload handcrafted for Este.js dev stack.

 Tested on and compatible for OSX, Linux, and Windows.

 ### Quick Start Guide